A nurse cleans the injection site on a woman's arm before giving her a shot.

 Flu shots and nasal spray flu vaccines in Minnesota and western Wisconsin

 No one likes getting the flu.
 We’ve all had to deal with chills, aches and exhaustion.
 When the flu strikes, it can take weeks to recover.
 The best way to stay healthy and avoid days stuck in bed is with your annual flu vaccine.
-And with COVID-19 in our communities for the foreseeable future, it’s more important than ever to get your flu shot to protect you and others during the flu season.
+And with COVID-19 and respiratory syncytial virus (RSV) cases also rising during flu season, it’s more important than ever to get your flu shot to protect yourself and others.

 At HealthPartners and Park Nicollet, we make it easy to add getting a flu vaccine to your list of errands.
 We offer flu shot appointments at many locations in Minnesota and western Wisconsin.